 What is cardiopulmonary resuscitation?

 Cardiopulmonary resuscitation is management done in an attempt to keep the heart pumping blood to the rest of the body during cardiac arrest.
-Cardiac arrest can happen during a heart attack or a stroke, where the heart doesn’t receive enough oxygenated blood to keep functioning.
+This Courses is provided in American Training Locations.
+Cardiac arrest can happen during a heart attack or a stroke when the heart doesn’t receive enough oxygenated blood to keep functioning.
 Basic Life Support teaches trainees about management before emergency medical help arrives.
-Advanced Life Support teaches trainees about management in a clinical set up.
+Advanced Life Support teaches trainees about management in a clinical setup.

 If I train as a rescuer, what kind of credentials will I receive?